Categories vs. groupoids via generalised Mal'tsev properties: Preliminaries

 is called a \defn{double split epimorphism}.
 When we call a double split epimorphism a \defn{pullback} we refer to the commutative square of split epimorphisms $fp_{1}=gp_{2}$.
 Any pullback of a split epimorphism along a split epimorphism gives rise to a double split epimorphism; we say that $\C$ \defn{has split pullbacks} when the pullback of a split epimorphism along a split epimorphism always exists.

 In a category with split pullbacks $\C$, any diagram such as

 where $fr=1_{B}=gs$ and $\alpha r=\beta=\gamma s$ induces a diagram

 in which the square is a double split epimorphism.
-This kind of diagram will appear in the statements of Theorem~\ref{th1.nat}, \ref{th4.mal} and~\ref{th6.weak} as part of a universal property: under certain conditions one expects it to induce a (unique) morphism $\varphi\colon{A\times_{B}C\to D}$ such that $\varphi e_{1}=\alpha$ and $\varphi e_{2}=\gamma$.
-When such a unique morphism $\varphi$ \emph{always} exists, this of course just means that the commutative square of sections $e_{1}r=e_{2}s$ is a pushout.
-In this case we may say that the double split epimorphism induced by $f$ and $g$ \defn{is a pushout}, but naturally we should be careful to avoid confusion about which square is meant.
+This kind of diagram will appear in the statements of Theorem~\ref{th1.nat}, \ref{th4.mal} and~\ref{th6.weak} as part of a universal property: under certain conditions we expect it to induce a (unique) morphism $\varphi\colon{A\times_{B}C\to D}$ such that $\varphi e_{1}=\alpha$ and $\varphi e_{2}=\gamma$.